Airway Management in the Obese

-Continuing on from their last article, here Dr Harry Thompson and Dr John Cousins describe the potential pitfalls of managing airways in the patients with obesity, and give guidance on how to avoid some of these.
+Continuing on from their last article, here Dr Harry Thompson and Dr John Cousins describe the potential pitfalls of managing airways in the obese populations, and give guidance on how to avoid some of these.

 Let us start by reviewing a short case report.